 “Even if they don’t initially agree to do a demo, if you see something that the customer would find of value to them, share it with them so they start seeing you as someone who understands their business and is not just trying to sell them something,” explains Bulgarella.

 Take the time to learn what's working

-This one’s a tip from Ronald Williams, the Founder of BestPeopleFinder who also directs sales at the company.
+This sales prospecting idea is from Ronald Williams, the Founder of BestPeopleFinder who also directs sales at the company.